cu-mkp/research-teaching-companion/content/resources/digital/_index.md

 # Digital Making and Knowing
 The Making and Knowing Project has developed open access digital resources, including a publication tool for making your own edition, model projects for using the data of *Secrets of Craft and Nature*, digital literacy tools, syllabi, and ideas for student activities.

+The markup of Ms. Fr.
+640 in *Secrets of Craft and Nature* enables many kinds of exploration and historical insights.
+For an introduction, see [*Understanding and Analyzing the Categories of the Entries in BnF Ms. Fr.
+640*](https://cu-mkp.github.io/sandbox/docs/categories.html) by Naomi Rosenkranz.

 Read a reflection on using the data of *Secrets of Craft and Nature*: [A Computational Approach to Ms. Fr.
 640](https://edition640.makingandknowing.org/#/essays/ann_301_ie_19) by Clément Godbarge.
 See also [Clément's blog: Visualizing Semantic Markup in BnF Ms. Fr.
 640](https://clementgodbarge.com/post/visualization/).

 ## The Making and Knowing Project Sandbox